 For some people, the consumption of alcohol and other drugs can develop into a chronic relapsing condition that requires specialist support to overcome.

-Primary Health Tasmania has funded eight organisations to deliver alcohol and other drug treatment services and projects across Tasmania until June 2019.
+Primary Health Tasmania has funded a number of organisations to deliver alcohol and other drug treatment services and projects across Tasmania.

 These include services specifically designed to meet the needs of Aboriginal and Torres Strait Islander people.